abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - The universal selector `*` has no specificity and gets `0` points.
   - It's better to depend on specificity rather than the order of the rules to avoid conflicts.
   - Only depend on the order of the rules when you want to override a specific rule.
 Ex: using 3rd party stylesheets and you want to override some styles by adding your own stylesheet after it.
+  - **Keyframes animations have no specificity**, so they can't be overridden by adding `!important` to the styles.
+Instead, you can use the `animation-name` property to override it.

 ---